box/developer.box.com/guides/embed/ui-elements/preview.md

 ## Authentication

-The UI Elements are designed in an authentication agnostic way so whether you are using UI Elements for users who have Box accounts (Managed Users) or non-Box accounts (App Users), UI Elements should work out of the box.
-The reason for this is that UI Elements only expect a "token" to be passed in for authentication, and Box provides two different ways to generate tokens - OAuth and JWT.
+UI Elements are designed in an authentication-agnostic way so whether they will work for Managed Box Users and non-Box users (App Users).
+The reason for this is that UI Elements only expect a [token][token] for authentication, and Box provides two different ways to generate tokens - OAuth and JWT.

 <CTA to="g://authentication/select">